snellm/kawaii/README.md

 Downloading
 ===========

-Current version is 0.1 - alpha quality code (API is subject to change).
+Current version is 0.7 - alpha quality experimental code (API is subject to change).

 Maven: